Customize Your Context Block

 Search

-For a basic custom context string, we search the graph for edges and nodes relevant to our custom query string, which typically represents a user message.
-Note that the default memory context string returned by memory.get
+For a basic custom context block, we search the graph for edges and nodes relevant to our custom query string, which typically represents a user message.
+Note that the default Context Block returned by thread.get_user_context

 uses the past few messages as the query instead.